-Do I Want to Be a Development Director?
+Should I Become a Development Director?

-Development directors create strategies to meet fundraising goals for organizations, such as nonprofit agencies, universities and hospitals.
+Development directors create strategies to meet fundraising goals for organizations, such as nonprofit agencies, universities, and hospitals.
 They also build relationships with benefactors and may be required to organize fundraising events.
 Travel is sometimes required.
 Stress levels may rise when deadlines for special events draw near.

 |Degree Level||Bachelor's degree|

-|Degree Field||Business, public administration|
+|Degree Field||Business, nonprofit administration, or public administration|

 |Experience||4-15 years of fundraising experience|

-|Additional Requirements||Ability to raise funds, write grant proposals, plan events and build relationships; travel could be required|
+|Key Skills||Strong verbal and written communication, interpersonal, organizational, problem-solving, and marketing skills; multi-tasking ability; knowledge of contract management and fundraising software; ability to raise funds, write grant proposals, plan events, and build relationships; travel could be required|

-Step 1 - Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

-Step 2 - Gain Experience
+Step 2: Gain Experience

 Step 3 - Earn a Master's Degree